 * Presidency says talks failed, blames Muslim Brotherhood

-* Stage set to clear pro-Mursi protests by force (Updates with Mansour comment, EU/U.S. statement)
+* Stage set to clear pro-Mursi sit-ins by force (Recasts, adds Dutch minister, International Crisis Group)

 CAIRO, Aug 7 (Reuters) - Egypt's political crisis entered a tense new phase on Wednesday after international mediation efforts collapsed and the army-installed government repeated its threat to take action against supporters of deposed President Mohamed Mursi.

-Both sides called their supporters on to the streets on Thursday, while Mursi supporters in two protest camps in Cairo strengthened sandbag-and-brick barricades in readiness for any action by security forces.
+Both sides called their supporters on to the streets on Thursday and in two protest camps in Cairo, Mursi supporters strengthened sandbag-and brick barricades in readiness for any action by security forces.

-U.S. envoy Nicholas Burns made his way home after days of trying to broker a compromise between the government and Mursi's Muslim Brotherhood.
-European Union envoy Bernardino Leon stayed on in the capital in the slim hope of reviving the effort.
+The U.S. envoy made his way home after days of trying to broker a compromise between the government and Mursi's Muslim Brotherhood.
+The European Union special envoy stayed on but Brussels said it was very concerned by the breakdown in talks.

 The army ousted the Islamist Mursi, Egypt's first freely elected leader, on July 3 after huge street demonstrations against his rule.